ulikunitz/xz/doc/LZMA2.md

  6-7 | 0xC0 | Reserved for future use; Must be zero

 The dictionary size is encoded with a one-bit mantissa and five-bit exponent.
-The smallest dictionary size is 4 KiB and the biggest is 4 GiB
+The smallest dictionary size is 4 KiB and the biggest is 4 GiB- 1 B.
-- 1 B.

 |Raw Value | Mantissa | Exponent | Dictionary size|
 |---------:|---------:|---------:|---------------:|